0chain/zwalletcli/README.md

 #### Recovering wallet

-It is critical that the wallet is backed up particularly the mnemonics for recovering the wallet.
+It is critical that the wallet is backed up particularly the mnemonics in order to recover it later on.

 To recover wallet with mnemonic, use `recoverwallet` command.